OrGolan12/RV32I_SC/README.md

 ## Future Work

--   Add support for `sb`, `sh`, and other remaining instructions\
+-   Add compressed (`C`) and multiplication (`M`) extensions\
--   Implement a pipelined version\
+-   Implement a pipelined version with hazard detection\
--   Add hazard detection and forwarding\
+-   Add instruction and data cache modules\
--   Integrate instruction/data caches
+-   Extend verification with self-checking testbenches

 ------------------------------------------------------------------------

 ## License

-This project is licensed under the **MIT License** -- see the [LICENSE](LICENSE) file for details.
+This project is released under the **MIT License** -- see the [LICENSE](LICENSE) file for details.